 In the quest to shape our future self, we began reading about companies that inspired us — Google, Airbnb and more recent upstarts like Stripe and Buffer.
 All of these companies, however, are fairly new.
 (Google was launched only in 1998.)
 So we looked into companies like McKinsey, Unilever and IBM that have been around for much longer.
 What did they do to ensure sustained growth and longevity?

 Most companies that survive the tests of time and tide are built on a strong moat — a competitive advantage enjoyed by first movers in a particular industry.
-For example, back in the day, Unilever had an enviable distribution channel; IBM built unique IP.
+For example, back in the day, Unilever had an enviable distribution channel; IBM built a unique IP.
 McKinsey, however, proved to be the most fascinating case study.
 As a management consulting, people-centric business, McKinsey lacked the traditional moat, and yet it achieved unquestionable industry dominance.
 Here is a firm that exited unscathed from the Enron collapse and counts among its clients some of the world’s leading Fortune 500 companies.

 What is the McKinsey advantage?